-I’ve spent most of my life trying to understand how consciousness works - first through bodybuilding and code, then through psychology, music, and AI.
+I've spent most of my life trying to understand how consciousness works - first through bodybuilding and code, then through psychology, music, and AI.
+Human Math is what fell out when I finally wrote it all down.

-Now I make things - songs, essays, tools - that help people see themselves more clearly and live lives that feel like they actually belong to them.
+Now I make things - books, songs, essays, tools - that help people see themselves more clearly and live lives that feel like they actually belong to them.

 I started lifting at 12 because I realized you could literally rewrite your body if you understood the system.
 That became the template for everything: find the system, understand it deeply, then reshape it with intention.